What is CSS ?

 - While

-elements are great at providing bullets for list items, your radio buttons don’t need them.
-You can control what the bullets look with thelist-style
+ul/lielements are great at providing bullets for list items, your radio buttons don’t need them.
+You can control what the bullets look with thelist-styleproperty.
+For example you can turn your bullets into circles with the following:

 ul {